BlackWolf/Connichiwa/README.md

 Furthermore, thanks to [jsdoc](https://github.com/jsdoc3/jsdoc) for creating the documentation seen in `ConnichiwaDocs/weblib` and to the people behind [jshint](http://www.jshint.com) and [jscs](https://www.npmjs.org/package/jscs) for making it easily possible to check my JS code for flaws.
 Also, thanks to the people who created atom.io packages for [Linter](https://github.com/AtomLinter/Linter), [Linter Jscs](https://github.com/AtomLinter/linter-jscs) and [Linter Jshint](https://github.com/AtomLinter/linter-jshint) :-)

-For minification of the web library, I used [minifyjs](https://github.com/clarkf/minifyjs).
+For minification of the JavaScript library and creation of sourcemaps, I used [uglifyjs](https://github.com/mishoo/UglifyJS2).